Buckden, Cambridgeshire: Public services

 Anglian Water supplies the village water and sewage services from its Huntingdon South Public Water Supply zone (FW41).
 The water quality was rated excellent in 2015.
 In the same report, the hardness was reported as 301 mg/L of calcium carbonate, placing it in the very hard range.
 The nearest reservoir, Grafham Water, is 1.5 mi west of the village.

 The distribution network operator for electricity is UK Power Networks.
-There are three gas-fuelled power stations nearby: at Peterborough, Corby and at Little Barford near St Neots.
-The nearest, Little Barford Power Station, is 6 mi from Buckden; it uses combined cycle gas turbines (CCGT) and can generate 740 MW of electricity.
-There are two renewable-energy generation sites nearby.
-The landfill site at Station Farm on the Buckden Road uses landfill waste gas to generate a maximum of 1.9 MW of electricity.
-3 mi away at Cotton Farm near Graveley, onshore wind turbines generate a maximum of 20 MW of electricity.

 Huntingdonshire District Council is part of the Recycling in Cambridgeshire and Peterborough (RECAP) Partnership, which was granted Beacon status for waste and recycling in 2006–2007.
 In 2014–2015 the council was just short of a target of recycling or composting 55 per cent of all local household waste.

 National Health Services (NHS) for the village are administered by NHS East of England.
 The nearest hospital is Hinchingbrooke, which is 4 mi from Buckden and has a range of specialities, including Accident and Emergency.
-Further afield is Addenbrooke's Hospital 16 mi south-east and Papworth Hospital 4 mi south-east of the village.
-There is a GP surgery in the village.
+Further afield is Addenbrooke's Hospital 16 mi south-east and Royal Papworth Hospital, co-located with Addenbrooke's Hospital.
+There is a General practice surgery in the village.

 The Cambridgeshire and Peterborough Fire Authority is responsible for providing fire and rescue services to a region that includes Buckden.
 Its headquarters are in Brampton; the nearest 24-hour fire station is in Huntingdon.

 Cambridgeshire Constabulary provides law enforcement in the county.
 The nearest police station is in Huntingdon.
 In the 12 months from December 2014 to November 2015, 117 street crimes were reported within a 1 mi radius of Church Street, Buckden – an average of just under 10 per month.
 The most frequent crime was anti-social behaviour.
 A Neighbourhood Watch Scheme has operated since before 1998.